Crewe Town Centre Regeneration Programme

 Further information about the Crewe Town Centre Planning Policy.

 Following acquisition of the Royal Arcade site in Crewe town centre the Council have procured a development partner, Peveril Securities, to deliver a mixed-use development that will include a new bus station, multi-storey car park, cinema, restaurants, public realm, leisure and retail uses.

 Further information about the Royal Arcade.

 Crewe Market Hall

-In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in the transformation of the town’s markets, focusing on the Market Hall, which will shortly undergo a £3million redevelopment, to complete autumn 2019.
+In developing a new vision for Crewe’s markets, Cheshire East Council has taken a bold step in the transformation of the town’s markets, focusing on the Market Hall, which will shortly undergo a £3million redevelopment.